soufantech/pulumi-naming/README.md

 `<radical>-<resource-name>-<suffix>`

 - `radical`: project name is a common usage
-- `resource-name`: required if more than onne resource of the same type is created
+- `resource-name`: required if more than one resource of the same type is created
 - `suffix`: environment name is a common usage

 ## Options